 This little guy refuses to give up.
 This tree was hacked down by someone but it refuses to not be a tree again!
 Gotta love the determination of nature.

 This beautiful plant, I just learned, is a sparaxis.
 It’s an easy to grow bulb, obviously since it just sprouted up next to some rocks.
 I had a feeling it was some sort of bulb when I saw the green leaves popping up in late winter.
-My mom plants enough bulbs in her garden for me to recognize those hearty leaves!
+My mom plants enough early spring bulbs in her garden for me to recognize those hearty leaves!
 (Thanks, Mom!
 This one almost got weed whacked.)